Is the Philip Morris Dividend Safe & Will It Grow?

 The company also develops and sells smoke-free alternatives to cigarettes.
 They call them reduced-risk products or “RRPs” for short.
 In this segment, they have a popular heated tobacco system called IQOS.

 It is well documented that cigarette use is in global decline.
 Because of this, Philip Morris is attempting to transform itself for the future.

-“We are dedicated to doing something very dramatic – we want to replace cigarettes with smoke-free products as fast as possible.
+Dedicated to replacing cigarettes with smoke-free products as fast as possible.

-With that vision in mind, the company’s aspiration is to increase annual revenue from RRPs to 38-42% of total revenues by 2025.
-For comparison, in 2018, RRPs accounted for only 14% of total revenues.
+With their vision and transformation in mind, the company’s goal is to significantly increase annual revenue from RRPs.
+RRPs have grown to 24% of total revenues.
+For comparison, in 2018, RRPs accounted for only 14%.

 Philip Morris Dividend Yield